Advertiser disclosure

 1. Try the cookie jar approach

 Saving money and investing it are closely connected.
-In order to invest money, you first have to save some up.
-That will take a lot less time than you think, and you can do it in very small steps.
+In order to invest money, you first have to save some.
+That will take a lot less time than you think once you get started, and it can be down in small baby steps.

 If you’ve never been a saver, you can start by putting away just $10 per week.
 That may not seem like a lot, but over the course of a year, it comes to over $500.

-Try putting $10 into an envelope, shoebox, a small safe, or even that legendary bank of first resort, the cookie jar.
-Take out the cookies first though.
-Though this may sound silly (saving, not the cookies), it’s often a necessary first step.
-Get yourself into the habit of living on a little bit less than you earn, and stash the savings away in a safe place.
+Years ago putting $10 into an envelope, shoebox, a small safe, or even the cookie jar made sense.
+It may sound silly but it was often the first necessary step to get into the habit of living on a little bit less while putting money aside for a purpose.

 2. Enroll in your 401(k) or similar retirement plan at work